qiskit-community/QiskitIBMRuntime.jl/README.md

 A Julia-language client for the IBM Quantum Platform via the REST API.

+> [!WARNING]
-This client supports retrieving job data and reading it into Julia-native objects.
+> This client supports retrieving job data and reading it into Julia-native objects.
-Support for submitting jobs is minimal.
+> Support for submitting jobs is minimal.

 To use install `QiskitIBMRuntime` do the following from the Julia REPL